katherine-ea/Task-2-Smart-Shop-Management-System/README.md

 Altering the code will make the application fail and unusable so DO NOT CHANGE THE CODE!

 Finding the right application to run the file;
-When creating this file we used Intelij verstion 2024.3.2.2 so when finding an application please use this version or a newwer version.
+When creating this file we used Intelij verstion 2024.3.2.2 so when finding an application please use this version or a newer version.

 Imports used
 import javax.swing.*;